Loneliness: Physical health

 Chronic loneliness can be a serious, life-threatening health condition.
 It has been found to be strongly associated with an increased risk of cardiovascular disease, though direct causal links have yet to be firmly identified.
 People experiencing loneliness tend to have an increased incidence of high blood pressure, high cholesterol, and obesity.

-Loneliness has been shown to increase the concentration of cortisol levels in the body and weaken the effects of dopamine, the hormone that makes people enjoy things.
+Loneliness has been shown to increase the concentration of cortisol levels in the body and weaken the effects of dopamine.
 Prolonged, high cortisol levels can cause anxiety, depression, digestive problems, heart disease, sleep problems, and weight gain.

 Associational studies on loneliness and the immune system have found mixed results, with lower natural killer (NK) cell activity or dampened antibody response to viruses such Epstein Barr, herpes, and influenza, but either slower or no change to the progression of AIDS.

 Based on the ELSA, a study found that loneliness increased the risk of dementia by one-third.
 Not having a partner (being single, divorced, or widowed) doubled the risk of dementia.
 However, having two or three closer relationships reduced the risk by three-fifths.
+And based on the large UK Biobank cohort, a study found that individuals who reported feeling lonely had a higher risk of developing Parkinson's disease.